vkk2/schoolprojects/Movie Recommender System/readme.md

 System 1(By Genre): Recommendation based on genres.
 It takes the users favorite genre as input and recommend top5 movies based on the selected genre.

-System 2(By Rating): Collaborative Filtering techign with Singular Value Decomposition was used.
+System 2(By Rating): Collaborative Filtering technique with Singular Value Decomposition was used.
 It asks for user to rate (1-5 stars) as many movies as possible before recommending the top10 movies based on the ratings provided.